coltorapps/builder/docs/src/app/docs/api/react/builder-entity-attributes/page.md

 ### Returns

-The `EntityAttributes` component essentially renders the attributes of a specific entity.
+The `BuilderEntityAttributes` component essentially renders the attributes of a specific entity.